 For both, the many joys of running LIRS include living at the cutting edge of coral reef research, helping young scientists attain their goals in the field, and maintaining close contact with the Lizard Island Reef Research Foundation.

 The two maintenance positions are currently filled by Ruth Carr and Arthur Davie who started in January 2021.
 These are busy and demanding roles that are essential to keeping the station’s many facilities in good working order.

 Lizard Island Field Guide

 Lizard Island Field Guide (LIFG) is a richly illustrated online tool that helps researchers, students and visitors identify the bewildering array of living things in the area, in both marine and terrestrial habitats.
 It was developed by LIRS in association with Gaia Guide Association and with funding from our Foundation.
 It is updated and expanded continuously.

 Click the icon to explore the website version.
-Free mobile applications for both major platforms are also available.
-The apps can be used offline which is important at Lizard Island where internet reception is very limited.
+Free mobile applications for both major platforms are being developed.

 Lizard Island Research Station minimises its environmental impact and provides stewardship for its extraordinary natural environment.